JunkMeal/duolingo-plus/README.md

 # duolingo-plus
-Basically free 19 weeks of duolingo plus.
+Basically free 6 months of duolingo plus.
 The program creates accounts using your referral link.

 # Installation and Usage